Beetroot, the health benefits of having it in your diet

 This well-known vegetable is a must add to your menu as it is full of vitamins A, many B’s, and also C. It also contains a lot of different minerals: Calcium, Iron, Magnesium, Manganese, Phosphorus, Potassium, Sodium, and Zinc.

-This vegetable is eatable, be it the root which is sweet or also the leaves which are bitter.
+This vegetable is eatable, be it the root which is sweet, or also the leaves which are bitter.
 Whenever I had beetroot growing in the vegetable garden, I would cut a few leaves to add to mixed salads.
-Also, the root can be eaten raw, and it tastes really good, but people often prefer cooked or pickled.
+Also, the root can be eaten raw, and it tastes great, but people often prefer cooked or pickled.

 Additional reasons for consuming Beetroot